 Contract state

 We can instantiate our contract, but it doesn't do anything afterward.
-Let's make it more complex.
-In this chapter we will introduce the contracts state.
+Let's make it more usable.
+In this chapter, we will introduce the contract's state.

 Adding contract state